Doe v. LumintangEAST TIMOR: ATROCITIES DURING THE INDEPENDENCE REFERENDUM

 Default Judgment & Damages Hearing

-Lumintang failed to respond to the complaint; therefore, District Judge Gladys Kessler entered a default judgment against him.
-A hearing on damages was held March 27-29, 2001.
+Lumintang failed to answer or otherwise appear, and on November 8, 2000, District Judge Gladys Kessler entered a default judgment against him.
+A hearing on damages was held from March 27 to 29, 2001.
 In the evidentiary hearing, CJA’s clients gave sobering testimony, including that of a young man whose foot was amputated after he had been shot by Indonesian soldiers who had detained and beaten him.

-On September 10, 2001, Defendant Lumintang, was found liable for torture; wrongful death; summary execution; assault; battery and intentional infliction of emotional distress.
-Plaintiffs were awarded damages approximating $10 million each.
+On September 10, 2001, Lumintang was found liable for torture, wrongful death, summary execution, assault, battery, and intentional infliction of emotional distress.
+Plaintiffs were awarded compensatory damages varying in amounts from $750,000 to $1,750,000 and punitive damages in the amount of $10,000,000each.

 On March 25, 2002 Lumintang filed a motion to vacate the judgment.
-Magistrate judge, Alan Kay, issued a Report & Recommendation on March 3, 2004, recommending that Lumintang's motion to vacate the judgment be denied.
+Magistrate Judge- Alan Kay- issued a Report amd Recommendation on March 3, 2004, recommending that Lumintang's motion to vacate the judgment be denied.

-However, on November 9, 2004, District Judge Gladys Kessler issued an order to vacate the default judgment, finding that the service of the complaint and summons on Lumintang at Dulles Airport in Fairfax, Virginia did not give the District Court in the District of Columbia personal jurisdiction over Lumintang.
+However, on November 9, 2004, District Judge Gladys Kessler issued an order to vacate the default judgment, finding that the service of the summons and complaint on Lumintang at Washington Dulles International Airport in Fairfax County, Virginia, did not give the District Court in the District of Columbia personal jurisdiction over the defendant.

 Judge Kessler concluded: "The events in East Timor were a terrible tragedy.
 It is with great regret that the Court concludes that basic principles of United States jurisprudence compel the conclusion that the Report and Recommendation denying Defendant's Motion to Set Aside Default Judgment and Order and Judgment on Damages must be overruled and that Defendant's Motion must [be] granted."